POL Scientific / JBM / Volume 11 / Issue 3 / DOI: 10.14440/jbm.2024.0047

 RESEARCH ARTICLE

-Evaluation of positioning accuracy in head and neck cancer treatment: A cone beam computed tomography assessment of three immobilization devices with volumetric modulated arc therapy
+Evaluation of positioning accuracy in head-and-neck cancer treatment: A cone beam computed tomography assessment of three immobilization devices with volumetric modulated arc therapy

 Noor Mail1,2* Khalid M. Alshamrani1,3,4 Rab Nawaz Lodhi1,4 Eman Khawandanh1,4 Amani Saleem1,4 Batoor Khan5 Majed Alghamdi1,4 Mohammed Nadershah6 Majid S. Althaqafy1,3,4 Ahmed Subahi1,4,7 Suliman M. Alghamdi1,4